-Montreal as seen from Le Plateau, the place to visit
+Montreal as seen from Le Plateau, is the place to visit

 The cozy center of Montreal differs from other big cities by, among other things, having an old and extremely charming neighborhood, which dates back to the 17th century.
-Here the cityscape is much less marked by large shops and chains, and instead provides space for the small, local and independent shops of all kinds.
-Situated close to the old harbor, the city’s tourist center is well connected, and here the possibilities of the city are wide-ranging, among other things ziplining, trying the Ferris wheel and eat from stalls with local specialties.
+Here the cityscape is much less marked by large shops and chains and instead provides space for small, local, and independent shops of all kinds.
+Situated close to the old harbor, the city’s tourist center is well connected, and here the possibilities of the city are wide-ranging, among other things ziplining, trying the Ferris wheel and eating from stalls with local specialties.

 Like any tourist, I immediately sought Downtown, but I quickly learned that the city’s rough diamond hid in another neighborhood.
 When, after a day as a tourist, I walked toward my room a few miles from the center, a slow but clear shift away from the mainstream shops and glass facades.
 The stores transformed from housing expensive clothes and accessories to a markedly larger selection of recycled clothing, quirky finds, and unique cafes.
 Without knowing it, I had found a room in Le Plateau, just off the Mile End; the hippest areas of Montreal right now.

 Street Art around Rue Saint Laurent